erlandsson-tavelsas/iot-lnu/README.md

 several vendors, however the freight cost from *Mouser* was zero (0) for orders exceeding SEK 500 so an additional GPS antenna make that one free of charge.
 You should also have in mind that most of the vendors have a Swedish website but they are located outside EU (except *RS-Components*) which means that you have to be aware of taxes required when importing this.

-You should also know that when this report was written (autumn 2021), there was a global lack of semi-conductors and the Brexit grinded the gears when it comes to transports within UK.
-Even though that I only ordered items in stock, the *Digikey* order took more than 2 weeks between confirmation and when it was delivered.

 ### Environment setup